They say the path to success is paved with failures.

 You might not see yourself along the lines of these traits, but don’t fuss!
 Some superheroes aren’t born, they’re made.
 And that’s exactly the case for leadership skills.
+And leadership training.

 In this post, we’re exploring how seven of your favorite superheroes can inspire you to grow into a true leader.